midnightntwrk/midnight-architecture/proposals/0022-cross-contract-calls.md

 }
 ```

+#### Interface Types

+An interface declaration defines an interface type, a new kind of program-defined type.
+An interface type represents an unordered collection of named circuit *signatures*.
+Circuit signatures have an ordered sequence of zero or more Compact types that are the *parameter types*, and a Compact type which is the *return type*.
+Note that the parameters in circuit signatures are ordered but they are unnamed.

+A Compact value of an interface type represents a deployed contract.
+Values of interface types are first-class values: they can be passed to circuits and witnesses, returned, and stored in structures like `struct` values, tuples, or vectors.
+They also support the operation of calling one of the named circuits, by passing the required number of parameters of the required types.
+The type of such a cross-contract call is the circuit signature's return type.
+The value of such an cross-contract call is a Compact value of that return type.

+A non-generic interface declaration introduces a named interface type, where the names of the circuits are the names from the circuit declarations, and the signatures have the parameter types in the same order as the corresponding circuit declaration, with the return type specified by that circuit declaration.

+A generic interface type declaration does not itself introduce an interface type.
+An attempt to use it (without specialization) is a static error.
+When specialized, such a declaration introduces

+needs to be specialized

+#### Subtyping

+There is a subtyping relation on interface types.
+A Compact value of interface type can be used wherever a value of a supertype is expected.
+A supertype has a subset of the subtype's named circuits, where each circuit has a compatible signature.
+Interface subtyping is structural: the subtyping relation is not declared explicitly in the program, but instead it holds whenever the types are in the relation defined below.

+To define interface subtyping, we first define *signature subtyping*.
+A signature `(T0, ..., Tm) -> T` is a signature subtype of a signature `(S0, ..., Sn) -> S` iff:

+- `m` = `n`,
+- for each `i` in 0..`m`, `Si` is a subtype of `Ti`, and
+- `T` is a subtype of `S`.

+Then we define that an interface type `I` is a subtype of an interface type `J` iff, for each named signature in `J`:

+- there is a signature with the same name in `I`, and
+- that signature in `I` is a signature subtype of the signature in `J`.

 #### 1.2 Structural Conformance

+_[KSM: I think this is describing a runtime check, but by placing it here it reads like it's describing a static check.
+We should move it later in the proposal.]_

 When a caller declares that it expects a contract of type `T`, and a concrete callee address arrives at runtime, the system must determine whether the callee conforms to `T`.
 There are two classical approaches to this question: nominal conformance (the callee explicitly declares that it implements `T`) and structural conformance (the callee's circuit signatures match those required by `T`).